UACFutures | “Building Futures, Sharing Good Practice: Migrant Children’s Transition to Adulthood – UACFutures”

 This emergency intervention was implemented under the general coordination of the Special Secretariat for the Protection of Unaccompanied Minors, the cooperation of the International Organization for Migration (IOM) and the support of the European Commission.

 Β) Supported Independent Living Apartments for Unaccompanied Children aged 16 or more “Step by Step”

 SolidarityNow is offering an alternative form of care for unaccompanied children aged 16 to 18, ultimately aiming towards their social integration.
 Specifically, through a qualified and multidisciplinary team of professionals, the program provides safe housing in supervised apartments in Athens and Thessaloniki, accompanied by a set of support services (psychosocial support, legal counselling, interpretation, access to medical care, educational and recreational activities, employability counselling, etc), provided by expert professionals of the organization.

-“Step by Step” supports hosted children in several ways: through individualized care and protection; improvement of their skills and capabilities; support in order to formulate and realize their personal goals; and finally, through the reinforcement of their self-confidence and self-reliance, in order to gradually become more autonomous in their transition towards adulthood, and to become active members of the Greek society.
+“Step by Step” supports hosted children in several ways: through individualized care and protection; improvement of their skills and capabilities; support in order to formulate and realize their personal goals; and finally, through the reinforcement of their self-confidence and self-reliance, in order to gradually become more autonomous in their transition towards adulthood, and to become active members of the Greek society. (program completed)

-The program is funded within the framework of the National Program of the Asylum, Migration, and Integration Fund and the European Union and implemented with the support of the Special Secretariat for the Protection of Unaccompanied Minors, and in collaboration with the Public Prosecutors for Minors and the Local Competent Public Prosecutors.
+The program (MIS:5063334) was funded within the framework of the National Program of the Asylum, Migration, and Integration Fund and the European Union and implemented with the support of the Special Secretariat for the Protection of Unaccompanied Minors, and in collaboration with the Public Prosecutors for Minors and the Local Competent Public Prosecutors.